 The Durnacol WTP (Figure 14.34, Table 14.38) was built in 181985 to supply water to the Durnacol Water Supply Scheme (Figure 14.35, Figure 14.36) and is situated just outside Durnacol, within the Dannhauser LM.
-The plant was upgraded to a 5Ml/day plant in May 2018 (commissioned).
-The design capacity is officially 5 Ml/day and the plant has been producing an average of $2.9Ml/day^{19}$ since 2020 till present (January 2021).
+The plant was upgraded to a 5M l /day plant in May 2018 (commissioned).
+The design capacity is officially 5 M l /day and the plant has been producing an average of 3.01M l /day 19 since 2020 till January 2021, but production was significantly reduced in 2022 due to loadshedding.
 The Dannhauser WTP has been offline since March 2020 and the Durnacol WTP has since been feeding the Dannhauser area.
 The raw water supply line had some significant leaks in late 2020 but was being repaired in January 2021.
 Water meter records are good and final water quality is generally within Class 1 limits.